 Edward J. Sabol

-Edward J. Sabol earned a B.S. in physics with University Honors in 1992 and an M.S. in physics in 1994, both from Carnegie Mellon University where he specialized in cosmology, general relativity, theoretical nuclear and particle physics, and computational physics.
+Edward J. Sabol earned a B.Sc. in physics with University Honors in 1992 and an M.Sc. in physics in 1994, both from Carnegie Mellon University where he specialized in cosmology, general relativity, theoretical nuclear and particle physics, and computational physics.
 Prior to graduating, he earned his keep as a graduate student by teaching various undergraduate physics classes and programming physics applications in FORTRAN and Mathematica.
+As an undergraduate, he worked in the campus's computer clusters and ultimately was promoted to the position of Head User Consultant.

 In his spare time, Ed is an avid volleyball player and movie buff.